TsukishirOSan/edx-documentation/en_us/shared/exercises_tools/math_expression_input.rst

 In math expression input problems, learners enter text that represents a mathematical expression.
-The text is converted to a symbolic expression that appears below the entry.
-Unlike numerical input problems, which only allow integers and a few select constants, math expression problems can include unknown variables and more complicated symbolic expressions.
+The text is converted to a symbolic expression that appears below the response field.
+Unlike numerical input problems, which only allow integers and a few select constants, math expression input problems can include unknown variables and more complicated symbolic expressions.

 .. image:: ../../../shared/building_and_running_chapters/Images/MathExpressionInputExample.png
  :alt: A problem requesting the symbolic expression and numerical evaluation
      of N(x) for a sleeved cylinder

-For more information about characters that learners can enter, see `Math Response Formatting for Students`_.
+For more information about how learners enter expressions, see `Math Response Formatting for Students`_.

+For the math expression input problems in your course, you can use edX Insights to review aggregated learner performance data and examine submitted answers.
+For more information, see `Using edX Insights`_.

-The grader uses a numerical sampling to determine whether the learner's response matches the instructor-provided math expression, to a specified numerical tolerance.
+For math expression input problems, the grader uses numerical sampling to determine whether the learner's response matches the instructor-provided math expression, to a specified numerical tolerance.
 The instructor must specify the allowed variables in the expression as well as the range of values for each variable.

-.. note:: Math expression input problems cannot currently include negative numbers raised to fractional powers, such as (-1)^(1/2).
-Math expression input problems can include complex numbers raised to fractional powers, or positive non-complex numbers raised to fractional powers.

 When you create a math expression input problem in Studio, you use `MathJax
 <http://www.mathjax.org>`_ to change your plain text into "beautiful math."
 For more information about how to use MathJax in Studio, see :ref:`MathJax in Studio`.

+.. note:: Math expression input problems currently cannot include negative numbers raised to fractional powers, such as (-1)^(1/2).
+Math expression input problems can include complex numbers raised to fractional powers, or positive non-complex numbers raised to fractional powers.

 ************************************************
 Create a Math Expression Input Problem